2. Numeric vectors#

 ## [1] 2 1 0 3 NA

-Here, vectorised means that instead of being defined to act on a single numeric value, the function of interest is applied on each element in a vector.
-The \(i\)-th resulting item is a transformed version of the \(i\)-th input.
-If an input is a missing value, the corresponding output will be marked as “don’t know” as well.
+Here, vectorised means that instead of being defined to act on a single numeric value, they are applied on each element in a vector.
+The \(i\)-th resulting item is a transformed version of the \(i\)-th input:

 Another example: